 As its name suggests, stripless wax is great because it doesn’t have strips.
 It has a harder wax than traditional waxing methods and is easier to remove.

 Also, stripless wax is more suited for people with sensitive skin.
 To use it, make sure your skin is clean before applying the wax.
-Then, apply the wax in the same direction of the hair growth.
+Then, apply the wax in the same direction as the hair growth.

 After leaving it for a few seconds, look for an edge and remove the wax.
 Ensure that you remove the wax when your skin is smooth and in the opposite direction of your hair’s growth.